department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/interest-rate-reduction-loan.md

 If you're using a VA home loan to purchase a home or refinance a mortgage, you'll need to pay a funding fee.
 The funding fee is a percentage of your loan amount.
 You can choose to finance the funding fee or pay it when you pay your closing costs.

+Your lender will also charge interest on the loan in addition to closing fees.
+Please be sure to talk to your lender about any loan costs that may be added to your loan amount.

 ### Will I always have to pay a funding fee?
 **You don’t have to pay a funding fee if one of these is true.
 You’re:**